South Tucson, Arizona: Culture

 South Tucson has many Mexican restaurants, colorful buildings and outdoor murals.
 The existing Mexican food restaurants on South Fourth Avenue have long been a draw.
-Some of the long-established eateries dotting South Fourth Avenue in South Tucson have grabbed national headlines, perhaps none more famously than Mi Nidito, where President Bill Clinton had lunch in 1999 and where "the President's Plate" is still on the menu.
+Some of the restaurants on South Fourth Avenue in South Tucson have grabbed national headlines, perhaps none more famously than Mi Nidito, where President Bill Clinton had lunch in 1999 and where "the President's Plate" is still on the menu.

 The 1.2-square-mile city is gaining favor with businesses and residents and is attracting bohemians, artists, and musicians.
 The city is trying to attract more business through a new economic development plan and an incentive program.
 Local business owners and developers are eyeing properties in South Tucson as complementary projects to downtown Tucson with business parks, restaurants, retail shops, and multifamily investors moving into the city.

 Crime

-South Tucson has also been fighting a long, uphill battle with crime rates.
 For larceny, theft and aggravated assault, South Tucson ranks at about four times the national average.

-However, there have been sizable advances in repressing criminal activity, due to use of "wolf pack" saturation tactics by the South Tucson Police Department in conjunction with the Arizona Department of Public Safety.
-Vigorous enforcement of liquor license laws has reduced the number of alcohol-related crimes.
-Neighborhood activism has considerably reduced the amount of open drug activity and a rising level of education of youth is making a slow impact on gang related activity.
+There have been advances in repressing criminal activity, due to use of "wolf pack" saturation tactics by the South Tucson Police Department in conjunction with the Arizona Department of Public Safety.
+Enforcement of liquor license laws has reduced the number of alcohol-related crimes.
+Neighborhood activism has reduced the amount of open drug activity and a rising level of education of youth is making a slow impact on gang related activity.